Before you know it, you’re reacting to something.

 What do you think your mind doing without YOUR permission?

-Remember to practice using the Model to get perspective on your thinking.
+Remember to practice using the Thought Model to get perspective on your thinking.

 Want to get a better handle on your thoughts?

 Download this FREE worksheet to help with your awareness about what’s going on up there so you can start to make some important changes as soon as possible.
 You deserve to be happier!